DevOyinda/DevOps-Projects/Github-actions-cicd/readme.md

 GitHub Actions CI/CD Setup
-This repository demonstrates the setup of continuous integration and continuous deployment (CI/CD) using GitHub Actions for a Node.js project.
+Objective
+The goal of this project is to implement a Continuous Integration (CI) and Continuous Deployment (CD) pipeline using GitHub Actions for a Node.js application.
+This ensures that the code is automatically tested, built, and deployed when changes are made to the main branch or pull requests are created.

 Project Overview
-This project includes a basic Node.js setup that uses GitHub Actions to:
+This project integrates Node.js with GitHub Actions to automate:

-Automatically build and test the project whenever changes are pushed to the main branch or pull requests are made.
+Building and Testing: The project is automatically tested and built every time code changes are pushed to the main branch or a pull request is created.
-Monitor the workflow status on GitHub.
+Workflow Monitoring: You can track the status of the workflows through the Actions tab on GitHub.
-Deploy the application (if applicable).
-Getting Started
-Prerequisites
+Deployment: If required, the application can be deployed as part of the CI/CD pipeline.
+Requirements
-Before setting up the workflow, ensure that:
+Before setting up the GitHub Actions workflow, ensure that the following are in place:

-Node.js is installed locally.
+Node.js (version 14.x or 16.x) installed locally.
-GitHub repository is created.
-GitHub Actions is enabled for the repository.
+GitHub repository created and Actions enabled.
+Automated test framework (e.g., Jest, Mocha) defined in package.json.

-Key Features and Components:
+Key Features and Components
-CI (Continuous Integration):
+CI (Continuous Integration)
 The project runs automated tests on each code push or pull request.
-It verifies that the code works across multiple versions of Node.js (currently 14.x and 16.x).
+It ensures that the code works across multiple versions of Node.js (14.x and 16.x).
-GitHub Actions:

-This workflow uses GitHub Actions to set up the CI pipeline, which is triggered by push and pull request events.
-The workflow is defined in the .github/workflows/node.js.yml file.
+GitHub Actions is used to trigger the workflow, defined in the .github/workflows/node.js.yml file.
-Node.js:
+Node.js Setup

-The project is built with Node.js as the runtime, and any necessary dependencies are installed and managed with npm (via npm ci).
+The project uses Node.js as the runtime environment, and dependencies are installed and managed using npm.
-The pipeline ensures that the Node.js environment is set up correctly for each job.
-Automated Testing:
+Automated Testing

-Tests are executed automatically using the npm test command, which runs the testing framework (like Jest, Mocha, etc.) defined in package.json.
+The pipeline runs automated tests using npm test.
+You can define your test framework (like Jest or Mocha) in the package.json.
-Build Automation:
+Build Automation

-The npm run build command is run if a build script is defined in the package.json, allowing for automated builds before deployment.
+If a build script is defined, the workflow automatically runs npm run build, ensuring that the latest code is built before deployment.
+How to Monitor the CI/CD Workflow
+After pushing code to the repository, navigate to the Actions tab on GitHub to check the status of your workflows.
+Workflow runs will show statuses like Success or Failure, and you can drill down to view detailed logs.